MichalSzczepanskii/socketio-client/README.md

 ## Usage

 To connect to a websocket, you have to pass the url and optionally the configuration JSON.
+After setup form submission, data is saved to local storage, so you don't have to re-enter it after page refresh.
 After a successful connection, you can subscribe to channels.

 If at least one channel is subscribed you can: